 What’s better – squats or deadlifts?
-This is a question that keeps large part of the lifting population awake.
-That’s because people tend to associate their self-worth with the exercises they are doing.
-In order to really determine which one is the king we must analyze the benefits of both lifts.
+This is a question that keeps a large part of the lifting population awake.
+To determine which one is the king, we must analyze the benefits of both lifts.

 Heavy weights and strength carryover.
-Squats give the lifter an opportunity to test his lower body strength under heavy loads relatively safely.
-The strength developed from squats is transferable to many other exercise including the deadlift.
-A strong squat always equal a respectable deadlift.
+Squats give the lifter an opportunity to test his The strength developed from squats is transferable to many exercises including the deadlift.
+A strong squat equals a decent deadlift.
 The opposite is not true.

 Less stress on the CNS compared to deadlifts.
-Squats may be a hard exercises to do but they are still less stressful to the nervous system than a deadlift thanks to the existence of negative/eccentric portion.
-Many olympic lifters who follow the Bulgarian training method do heavy squats on a daily basis.
-Deadlifts do not offer similar options because you cannot recover as easily.
+Squats may be a hard exercise, but they are still less stressful on the body and the central nervous system than deadlifts thanks to the negative/eccentric portion.
+Many Olympic lifters who follow the Bulgarian training method do heavy squats on a daily basis.
+The deadlift does not offer similar options because you cannot recover as easily.

 Large range of motion and more hypertrophy.
-When done deep squats work the joints of the knee over complete range of motion (ROM).
+Deep squats work the joints of the knee over a large range of motion (ROM).
 If the exercise is done safely, it will strengthen the joints and prevent injuries.
-Thanks to the larger range of motion more fibers are being recruited and as a result there’s larger leg hypertrophy compared to regular deadlifts.
+Thanks to the larger range of motion, more fibers are recruited.
+The result is more quad hypertrophy in comparison to the deadlift.

 One of the best back builders in the universe.
-The deadlifts has built many strong backs.
-It creates thickness in the back, especially the spinal erectors, that is hard to match.
-Even if you squat super heavy weights the deadlifts is still the better and more complete back builder.
+The deadlift has built many strong backs.
+The thickness of the spinal erectors produced by the deadlift is hard to match.
+Even if you squat super heavy weights, the deadlift is still the better and more complete back builder.

 Grip strength.
-Unlike the squat the deadlift develops strong forearms and fingers.
-This is not a surprise since you really can’t hold a heavy barbell unless you have a really strong grip.
+Unlike the squat, the deadlift develops strong forearms and fingers.
+After all, you can’t hold a heavy barbell unless you have a strong grip.

 All you need is a barbell.
 The deadlift does not need fancy equipment.
-All you need is a barbell and chalk.
-This saves you money, if you train in a home gym.
+All you need is a barbell and maybe chalk.
+This saves you money if you train in a home gym.

-Conclusion: The deadlift is the more complete exercise out of the two since it also builds the upper body.
-However, the benefits of squats should not be taken lightly and incorporating the exercise in your routine can only help the muscular development of your legs and back – if you do it right.
+Conclusion: The deadlift is the more complete exercise out of the two because it builds the upper body too.
+However, the benefits of the squat should not be taken lightly.
+Incorporating the exercise in your routine can only help the muscular development of your legs tremendous.